tock/book/src/development/syscall.md

     quite exist, then they will need to be added as well.

     ```rust
-    impl Driver for WS00123 {
+    impl SyscallDriver for WS00123 {
     	/// Command interface.
     	///
     	/// ### `command_num`